lf-/necktangler/README.md

   the query as it stands was run like so:
   `psql $SOME_CONNECTION_DETAILS -v job=tested -v project=nixos -v jobset=trunk-combined --csv -f hydra-query.sql > data.csv`
-* make her faster (read: instant rather than a few seconds). probably could use the commit-graph, as we *bet* that we are hitting absolutely pathological git database design cases. there is gitoxide support for the commit-graph, we just didn't bother using it. but tbh we don't care.